-Kittens learn to lick themselves by two weeks old and adult cats spend up to 50 percent of their awake time grooming themselves.
+Kittens learn to lick themselves when they are two to four weeks old and adult cats spend up to 50 percent of their awake time grooming themselves.
 So why should you still give your cat a bath?
 A bath stimulates the skin and removes excess oil, dander, and shed hair.
 It also offers an opportunity to teach your cat that being handled even in unexpected ways won't hurt them.
 Cats will need to be touched by the vet, handled by vet techs, or cared for by house sitters and guests.
 Making the bath a pleasant experience helps cats "generalize" the event to future similar situations.

-A good guideline is to bathe shorthairs no more than every six weeks; two to three times a year during shedding season should suffice.
+Some fastidious shorthaired cats may rarely if ever need a bath, while cats with longer hair often need a little more help with hygiene.
 Bathing too often can dry the skin, so try to avoid anything more frequent than every 4-6 weeks or so.
 Kittens accept baths most readily so start as soon as you adopt one, as long as it's at least 4 weeks old.
 Elderly cats or extremely ill cats are not as adaptable to environmental changes even when temporary.
 They may be stressed by bathing so follow your veterinarian's recommendation in these instances.

 What You Need